mvchaella/mvchaella.github.io/essays/ai-volution-of-education.md

   5. Final project: For the final project I used ChatGPT.
 My main task was the Card Pull Page.
 My greatest issue was creating a pullRandomCard function, which is supposed to randomly choose a card in the all cards collection, and create a copy to put it in the user collections.
 I used ChatGPT to try to find solutions to this, but ultimately found my answer through looking at other examples of code from other projects.

-  6. Learning a concept / tutorial:
+  6. Learning a concept / tutorial: I used ChatGPT to get quick definitions of some underscore functions, especially during WODs, but never to thoroughly learn it.

   7. Answering a question in class or in Discord: I did not answer any questions in the Discord or in class really, so I had no use for ChatGPT.

   8. Asking or answering a smart-question: I did not use ChatGPT for asking or answering a smart-question.
 I only asked one question in the channel and that was formed with the help of my teammates because it was a question specific to the final project.

-  9. Coding example e.g. “give an example of using Underscore .pluck”: I use
+  9. Coding example e.g. “give an example of using Underscore .pluck”: I used ChatGPT to get quick examples of how to use underscore function, and during the final project I also asked for quiz component examples.

   10. Explaining code: This is probably my biggest use of ChatGPT.
 Often I would write code and then use ChatGPT to help me trace it by explaining what was happening.
 It would often catch times when I would using a function that returns the wrong value.